About mixed feeding or supplementing breastmilk with formula

 When you’re doing mixed feeding

-You might also notice your breasts getting overfull, which can be painful and can cause your body to stop producing milk.
+- Your breasts might get overfull, which can be painful.
+It can also cause your body to stop producing milk.
 If you started mixed feeding because you were concerned about your milk supply, this might be a sign to increase breastfeeding again and reduce mixed feeding.

 Increasing breastfeeding while doing mixed feeding

-If you’re ready to increase breastfeeding again and reduce the amount of mixed feeding your baby has, talk with your midwife, child and family health nurse and/or lactation consultant.
+If you want to increase breastfeeding again and reduce the amount of mixed feeding your baby has, talk with your midwife, child and family health nurse and/or lactation consultant.

-How quickly you cut back on mixed feeding depends on why you’re supplementing with formula, how old your baby is and how much formula your baby is having.
+Decisions about cutting back on mixed feeding depend on why you introduced formula feeds, how old your baby is and how much formula your baby is having.

 To cut back on mixed feeding, you can try: